sevvaliclalcebecioglu/NetflixRecommendation/README.md

-# 🎬 Content-Based Recommendation System with Cosine Similarity
+# 🎬 Netflix Recommendation System with Cosine Similarity

 This project implements a **content-based recommendation system** using **TF-IDF** and **Cosine Similarity** to suggest similar movies or TV shows based on their descriptions.
 It also includes **data visualization** to better understand similarity scores.